brgonzlez/panchronos/README.md

 >`nextflow run main.nf --help`

 For more extensive and detailed documentation, you can also refer to the materials available on: https://shigekinakagomelab.com/Software/.

-# 9/ License
-`panchronos` is free software, released under the XXX.